- Products

 Raw material extraction and processing of sodium-ion batteries

-The extraction and processing of the raw materials required for sodium-ion batteries has less negative environmental impact compared to other battery types.
-Sodium can be extracted from seawater, which is less harmful to the environment than the mining of lithium and other rare earths.
-The processing of the materials also requires less energy and chemicals.
+The extraction and processing of the raw materials required for sodium-ion batteries have fewer negative environmental impacts compared to other battery types.
+Sodium can be obtained from seawater, which is less environmentally harmful than mining lithium and other rare earth elements.
+Processing of the materials also requires less energy and chemicals.

 Recycling and disposal

-The recycling of sodium-ion batteries is still in its infancy, but is showing promising signs.
+Recycling of sodium-ion batteries is still in its early stages but shows promising approaches.
 Due to their simpler chemical composition, sodium-ion batteries could be easier and cheaper to recycle than lithium-ion batteries.
-This would not only reduce the environmental impact, but also increase the availability of raw materials.
+This would not only reduce environmental impact but also increase the availability of raw materials.

 Ecological footprint and sustainability

-The environmental footprint of sodium-ion batteries is potentially smaller than that of lithium-ion batteries.
-The use of abundant sodium and the lower environmental impact of production and disposal contribute to greater sustainability.
+The ecological footprint of sodium-ion batteries is potentially lower than that of lithium-ion batteries.
+The use of abundant sodium and the lower environmental impact in production and disposal contribute to higher sustainability.
 This makes sodium-ion batteries an attractive option for environmentally conscious consumers and businesses.

 Future and innovations